Anti-sri campaigns: Second anti-sri campaign

-In March 1958, Transport Minister Maithripala Senanayake had issued a directive that all state buses had to be marked with sri, and anyone who tampered with he license plates would be severely punished.
+In March 1958, Transport Minister Maithripala Senanayake had issued a directive that all state buses had to be marked with sri, and anyone who tampered with his license plates would be severely punished.
 About 40 of these buses were sent to the north.
 He justified the act by claiming that Tamil areas had few buses.
 However, many Tamils felt that this was an imposition of Sinhala on them.
 The Federal Party saw this as a violation of an earlier promise not to send sri-bearing vehicles and launched another anti-sri campaign, this time targeting the buses.
 The party's leader, S. J. V. Chelvanayakam, was initially opposed to the relaunching but later agreed with the decision.

-An anti-anti-sri or pro-sri countercampaign emerged among Sinhalese in the south on March 31; however, it was unruly.
+An anti-anti-sri or pro-sri counter-campaign emerged among Sinhalese in the south on March 31; however, it was unruly.
 Vandals would go around tarring all Tamil lettering in sight, including on billboards and signs.
 A Tamil MP claimed that some Tamils themselves were tarred, and Bandaranaike's Cadillac itself was tarred.
 Within 12 hours, all of Colombo was affected by the tarring.
 In one case, police had to guard a street of Tamil and Indian shops in Colombo, but in many instances, police did nothing as they "were ordered not to intervene."
 Vehicles coming into Colombo were stopped and tarred.
 There were other incidents in Sinhalese-majority areas, including assaults of Tamils and looting of Tamil shops.
 In a letter to the press dated April 3, Vavuniya MP C. Suntharalingam complained that police had actively facilitated a pro-sri campaign in Vavuniya by workers from the Pavatkulam scheme.

 Police reports cited by Justice Minister and Senator M. W. H. de Silva and Bandaranaike's recount of events in parliament shortly after the riots noted that the effects of the campaign turned deadly on April 2 when a bus with a sri was stoned by a group of Indian Tamils in Bogawantalawa.
 The driver took the bus to the police station, where the crowd continued to stone the bus.
 This provoked a police firing that killed two Indian Tamils.
 Another account by Savumiamoorthy Thondaman, leader of the Ceylon Workers' Congress, suggested that the group of Indian Tamils had gathered at the police station demanding the release of Indian Tamil youths who had earlier been arrested.
 Angered mobs of Indian Tamils attacked Sinhalese people and property in response and Sinhalese reacted similarly.
 Bandaranaike requested Thondaman to calm down the rioters.
 Thondaman went to the area and did so successfully.